Joy Johnson (Chair)

 The EDI Advisory Council is composed of members including faculty, staff and students.
 The aim is to have diverse representation of career and educational stages, and experiences that reflect the diversity of our staff, faculty, and students, with a minimum of seven faculty members, seven staff and seven students.
 Rather than representing constituencies, EDI Advisory Council members will be asked to work together to consider the needs of the entire university and serve as EDI champions.

-The EDI Advisory Council is co-chaired by Joy Johnson, Vice-President, Research and International and a volunteer from the newly formed EDI Advisory Council.
+The EDI Advisory Council is co-chaired by Joy Johnson, president and vice-chancellor, and a volunteer from the newly formed EDI Advisory Council.
 Members of the executive subcommittee and administrative group serve as ex-officio members.
 The final approval of the slate of the advisory council will be made by the SFU Executive.

 The term of the EDI Advisory Council is one year.